 \section{Abstract}

-In this paper, functional observability and detectability, structural functional observability (SFO), and the related sensor placement problems are investigated.
-A new concept of {\emph{modal functional observability}} coinciding with the notion of modal observability is proposed.
-This notion introduces new necessary and sufficient conditions for functional observability and detectability without using system observability decomposition and facilitates the design of a functionally observable/detectable system.
+In this paper, new characterizations for functional observability, functional detectability, and structural functional observability (SFO) are developed, and based on them, the related optimal sensor placement problems are investigated.
+A novel concept of {\emph{modal functional observability}} coinciding with the notion of modal observability is proposed.
+This notion introduces necessary and sufficient conditions for functional observability and detectability in a unified way without resorting to system observability decomposition, and facilitates the design of a functionally observable/detectable system.
 Afterwards, SFO is redefined rigorously from a generic perspective, contrarily to the definition of structural observability.
-A new and complete graph-theoretic characterization for SFO is proposed.
+A complete graph-theoretic characterization for SFO is proposed.
 Based on these results, the problems of selecting the minimal sensors from a prior set to achieve functional observability and SFO are shown to be NP-hard.
 Nevertheless, supermodular set functions are established, leading to greedy heuristics that can find approximation solutions to these problems with provable guarantees in polynomial time.
 A closed-form solution along with a constructive procedure is also given for the unconstrained case on systems with diagonalizable state matrices.
-Notably, our results also yield a corollary: polynomial time verification of the structural target controllability of $n-1$ state variables is achievable, where $n$ is the system state dimension, a problem that may be hard otherwise.
+Notably, our results also yield a polynomial-time verifiable case for structural target controllability, a problem that may be hard otherwise.